Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 Mai ended up bringing her sister-in-law to seek treatment, but the reluctance to seek an early diagnosis ended up costing her life.
 Mai added she knew of at least six women from her area who were advised by doctors to get a breast cancer biopsy, but are reluctant to do so.

-"Talking about breast cancer is a taboo in our society," she told DW.
+"Talking about breast cancer is a taboo in our society," she said.

 Another young woman in rural Punjab who spoke to DW on condition of anonymity said a cleric in her town told her not to go to the doctor after she experienced acute pain in her breast.